First in TWER’s Lost Interviews series.

 “Aww, naw,” he said.
 “Hadn’t been there for a while.”

 He smiled.
 He got on his bike.
 A man with a pizza on a bike in Auburn.

 “You’re looking at it,” he said.
 “War Damn Eagle.”

 Here are some of the nuggets I managed to salvage from the old recorder:

-… so my Dad started working in the athletic office putting together scrapbooks and stuff.
-And then be bcame Sports Information Director and had an office in Petrie Hall and downstairs was the the old athletic offices and the football, basketball teams dressed there.
-I hug out there all the time.
+“… so my Dad started working in the athletic office putting together scrapbooks and stuff.
+And then be became sports information director and had an office in Petrie Hall, and downstairs was the the old athletic offices and the football, basketball teams dressed there.
+I hung out there all the time.
 I practically lived there.
 I grew up going to everything in Auburn.
 Football, baseball, basketball, track.
-He was SID for a long time and then sometime in the 60s he became ticket manager.
+He was SID for a long time and then sometime in the ’60s he became ticket manager.
 I think it was Buddy Davidson who became Sports Information Director.
-And [Dad] worked under Jeff Beard.
-He was my Godfather.
-[Dad] would keep the ticket money in a shoe box.
-He introduced a lot of different practices to Auburn University and Auburn football, like season ticket packages.
+And [his dad] worked under Jeff Beard.
+He (Beard) was my godfather.
+[His dad] would keep the ticket money in a shoe box.
+He introduced a lot of different practices to Auburn University and Auburn football, like season ticket packages.”